hdbeukel/james/james/james-core/README.md

 The James core module is part of the [James framework][james-github].

-The core module includes general components to model problems, objectives, constraints, neighbourhoods, etc. It also contains generic metaheuristics to solve the problems as well as implementations of specific components for subset selection.
+The core module includes many general components for both problem specification and search application.

 A wide range of local search algorithms are provided out-of-the-box, including